PJ-Oscheh/Mastermind/README.md

 ## Mastermind

 This is the main game. `Program.cs` is the file of interest.
-My thought process for organizing the game loop was that different parts of the game could be organized into states.
-Then, once that loop completes, it can return the next state the program should move to.
+My thought process for organizing the game loop was that different parts of the program could be organized into states.
+Then, once that state's loop completes, it can return the next state the program should move to.

 For example:

-1. Upon starting the program, it enters the Game state.
+1. Upon starting the program, it enters the "Game" state.
 2. After the game completes, the program enters the "PlayAgain" state.
    1. If the player chooses to play again, the program enters the "Game" state.
    2. If the player chooses to exit, the program indicates the main loop should